Join Everybody Belongs, Inclusion BC’s annual conference and B.C.’s premier learning event on community inclusion and diversity.

 - Promote evidence-based practices to attain full inclusion in all aspects of society; and,

-- Promote Inclusion BC’s advocacy and issues.
+- Align with Inclusion BC’s advocacy on current issues.